pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 3. Setup/ Download Agent/ GG Setup
 DIPC On-Premise Agents allow synchronizing data from outside of Oracle Public Cloud.
-a.
-For this download we will use Chrome running in the VM not the one running on your laptop/desktop
+- For this download we will use Chrome running in the VM not the one running on your laptop/desktop
-b.
-Go to Applications > Internet and click Google Chrome
+- Go to Applications > Internet and click Google Chrome
-c.
-Note: If Chrome ask for keyring password then enter “welcome1”
+- Note: If Chrome ask for keyring password then enter “welcome1”
-d.
-In Chrome, click on DIPC Home bookmark or go to localhost:7003/dicloud/login.html
+- In Chrome, click on DIPC Home bookmark or go to localhost:7003/dicloud/login.html
-e.
-Login with weblogic/password
+- Login with weblogic/password
-f.
-Click Agents
+- Click Agents
-g.
-Click Download Installer then select Linux 64 - bit
+- Click Download Installer then select Linux 64 - bit
-h.
-Click OK in the Download Agent Installer window
+- Click OK in the Download Agent Installer window
-i.
-Create the DIPC_AGENT2 directory and click on Save
+- Create the DIPC_AGENT2 directory and click on Save
-j.
-Extract agent.zip to ~/DIPC_AGENT i.
+- Extract agent.zip to ~/DIPC_AGENT i.
 Click on downloaded file within Chrome
 - Extract with Unzip UI
 - Click Extract again (blue button)
 - Close all Unzip UI windows
-k.
-Open a new Terminal window
+- Open a new Terminal window
-l. cd /home/DIPC/DIPC_AGENT2/dicloud
+- cd /home/DIPC/DIPC_AGENT2/dicloud
-m.
-Execute ./dicloudConfigureAgent.sh -dipchost=localhost -dipcport=7003 - user=weblogic - authType=BASIC
+- Execute ./dicloudConfigureAgent.sh -dipchost=localhost -dipcport=7003 - user=weblogic - authType=BASIC
-n.
-Script will prompt for password - password
+- Script will prompt for password - password
-o. cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/conf
+- cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/conf
-p. vi agent.properties
+- vi agent.properties
 - Use “i” to turn insert mode on
 - Change agent port (agentport) to 7009 since default is already used
 - Change GG manager port (gginstanceport) to 7919 since default is already used
 - Hit ESC then :wq to save
-q. cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin
+- cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin
-r.
-Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
+- Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
 GoldenGate manager is configured now.’ when the Agent is fully started
-s.
-In Browser : Within app, on your desktop go to Agents page in DIPC
+- In Browser : Within app, on your desktop go to Agents page in DIPC
-t.
-The new agent should appear as follows (it will be Stopped at first then Running)
+- The new agent should appear as follows (it will be Stopped at first then Running)

 # Task 1: Setup DIPC Connections